SAEON/national-climate-change-response-database/README.md

 - Specify environment variable configuration in `src/api/.env` for the API (refer to `src/api/.env.example` for an example file)
 - Specify environment variable configuration in `src/client/.env` for the client (refer to `src/client/.env.example` for an example file).
 Unlike the API, which will reload the `.env` file on every application start, the client reads the `.env` file once at build time.
 Restart the client application to update configuration.

-NOTE there is currently a bug on Windows Server 2019 where the configuration file is **_NOT_** read on startup.
-In this case specify configuration as part of a Powershell script as shown above.
+NOTE I noticed that on Windows Server 2019 the configuration file is **_NOT_** read on startup.
+In this case specify configuration via Powershell instead of using a `.env` file.

 ## Configuring the database
 Configure database connections using environment variables as explained above.
 Don't forget to configure to take regular backups!